13 Ideas for Interesting, Engaging, and Just Plain Awesome Tweets for Business

 Look at the World Around You:

 and then comment on the post.
-Be funny, though.
+It’s funny, though.
 It definitely will help.

 Okay, I realize they’re personal rather than commercial Twitter accounts; however, there’s no reason to believe that this strategy could not be employed in the corporate social media world of Twitter.
 It will give your brand identity and make you appear like a person who is friendly and accessible.